thinkb4/tech-debt-as-industrial-waste/README.md

 - Can this be abstracted as a standard?

 The R&D activity affects both the [Preparation](#preparation) and the [Execution](#execution) areas of the life-cycle.

+## Closing notes

+A lot of work is still required, each principle should be refined along with the concrete tasks, but the high level definition is clear.
+Bug fixing and security are commonly related to tech-debt but that's not sine qua non condition, having separated backlogs or tags for bug fixing, security and technical debt is a good idea and the more data-centric and granular the backlog is, the easier to analyze the data will be.